JinyangLi01/Query_refinement/README.md

 ## Algorithms
+We have two algorithms: baseline and our algorithm.
+Both algorithms use provenance annotation to eliminate the need to access the database and re-execute the queries.
+They only have different searching strategies.

-baseline algorithm: traverse all possible refinements. located in Algorithm/Baseline.py
+Baseline algorithm: traverse all possible refinements.
+Script can be found in Algorithm/LatticeTraversal_4_20220901.py

-our algorithm: use provenance expressions and PVL to accelerate the searching. located in Algorithm/ProvenanceSearchValues.py
+Our proposed algorithm: use provenance expressions and PVL to accelerate the searching.
+Script can be found in Algorithm/ProvenanceSearchValues_8_20230119.py

 ## How to run experiments
 run any .py file under folder Experiment

+## Where to find the paper
+Our technical report can be found at FullPaper/Query_Refinement.pdf